hoyishian/footballwebscraper/README.md

 #### Goal Kicks

-Att -- Passes Attempted
+GoalKickAtt -- Passes Attempted

-Launch% -- Percentage of Goal Kicks that were Launched (Passes longer than 40 yards)
+GKLaunch% -- Percentage of Goal Kicks that were Launched (Passes longer than 40 yards)

-AvgLen -- Average length of goal kicks, in yards
+GKAvgLen -- Average length of goal kicks, in yards

 #### Crosses